 3. Uneven coloration

 this physical sign especially holds true in your Easter and Olive Eggers.
-As your chick begins to grow out and shed its downy feathers for more permanent adult feathers, you’ll begin to see the patterning emerge.
+As your chick grows out and sheds its downy feathers for more permanent adult feathers, you’ll begin to see the patterning emerge.

 Most pullets have an even patterning throughout and do not show any splotchy patches.
-Cockerels will begin to show signs of splotchy red patches, usually concentrated on the shoulder area.
-These feathers begin to emerge from eight to twelve weeks depending on breed and rate of growth.
+Cockerels will show signs of splotchy red patches, usually concentrated on the shoulder area.
+Depending on breed and growth rate, these feathers begin to emerge from eight to twelve weeks.
 There are exceptions to this rule.
-Splash patterned birds can have splotchy coloration in both genders.
+Splash-patterned birds can have splotchy coloration in both genders.

-At the end of the day, it sometimes comes down to the old saying, just wait till it crows or lays an egg.
+It sometimes comes down to the old saying, wait till it crows or lays an egg.
 This is a sure-fire way to tell whether you have a hen or a rooster.

 Frequently Asked Questions